Police Misconduct Lawyer in Richmond

 - Negligent/reckless driving

-claim.
-While most officers uphold their promise to serve and protect,
+personal injury claim.
+While most officers uphold their promise to serve and protect, there

-there are still many instances where police officers violate citizens'
+are still many instances where police officers violate citizens' civil

-civil rights.
+rights.
 Halperin Law Center is here to protect those rights.
-Get
+Get a lawyer

-a lawyer on your side immediately if you are a victim of police brutality
+on your side immediately if you are a victim of police brutality or misconduct

 Contact a Richmond civil rights attorney today at (804) 220-0223.